MrPowers/code_quizzer/books/learn_javascript_logically/1300_better_iterators/200_map_function.md

 # Map Function

 The map() function is useful for code that iterates over one array and returns another array.
-The following example shows how to square every number in an array with forEach() and then we'll rewrite the code with map() to make it cleaner.
+The following example shows how to square every number in an array with forEach().
+After reviewing the forEach() solution, we'll rewrite the code with map() to make it cleaner.

 ```javascript
 var numbers = [2, 4, 6, 8];